johansan/obsidian-featured-image/README.md

 ### Basic Usage

 1. Install the Featured Image plugin (see [Installation](#installation) section).
-2. Open a note containing an image, a YouTube link, or an Auto Card Link.
+2. Make sure to review and adjust the [settings](#settings) to your liking.
-3. Change the contents of the note, for example add a new image, YouTube link, or Auto Card Link.
+3. Open a note containing an image, a YouTube link, or an Auto Card Link.
-4. The plugin will automatically set the featured image property in the note's frontmatter.
+4. Change the contents of the note, for example add a new image, YouTube link, or Auto Card Link.

-[INSERT GIF SHOWING THE AUTOMATIC FRONTMATTER UPDATE]
+5. The plugin will automatically set the featured image property in the note's frontmatter.

 ### Using Bulk Update Commands